Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Introduction

-Actuator inversion requires a specific inductive primitive: \emph{multiplicative} context-dependent modulation of network parameters, which can represent functional opposites, for example by inducing approximately sign-reversed adaptations across modes.
+Such discontinuous shifts require a specific inductive primitive: \emph{multiplicative} context-dependent modulation of network parameters, which can represent functional opposites, for example by inducing approximately sign-reversed or permuted adaptations across modes.
 Hypernetworks \citep{ha2017hypernetworks,jayakumar2020multiplicative} provide a natural mechanism for this modulation.
 Building on this principle, we propose DMA*-SH (Dynamics Model-Aligned, Shared Hypernetwork), a framework for context-inferred RL where a single hypernetwork, trained solely via forward dynamics prediction, generates a small set of adapter weights shared across the dynamics model, policy, and Q-function.
-This design couples control to dynamics-consistent modulation and supports the discontinuous, multiplicative regime switches required by actuator inversion.
+This design couples control to dynamics-consistent modulation and supports discontinuous, multiplicative regime switches.
 Carefully chosen normalizations and input masking further encourage directional concentration of context information and are associated with stable representations that compress irrelevant continuous variations while preserving task-critical discontinuous structure.